2001–02 NHL season: League business

+Pittsburgh financial troubles

 The cash-strapped Pittsburgh Penguins, desperate to dump payroll, could no longer afford perennial superstar Jaromir Jagr.
 He would be traded, along with Frantisek Kucera, to the Washington Capitals in exchange for Kris Beech, Ross Lupaschuk, Michal Sivek, and $4.9 million.
 Despite Mario Lemieux's return the previous season, the absence of Jagr proved devastating to the Penguins, and they missed the playoffs for the first time since 1990.
-The Penguins did not return to the playoffs until they drafted Sidney Crosby in 2005.
+The Penguins did not return to the playoffs until 2007 after they drafted Sidney Crosby 2 years prior.

-The Dallas Stars moved their home games from Reunion Arena to American Airlines Center.
+Entry draft

+The 2001 NHL entry draft was held on June 23 and 24, 2001 at the National Car Rental Center in Sunrise, Florida.
+Ilya Kovalchuk was selected first overall by the Atlanta Thrashers.

+Preseason game in Europe

+As part of the NHL Challenge, the Colorado Avalanche played a preseason game against Swedish team Brynäs Gävle on September 16, 2001 at Stockholm Globe Arena in Stockholm.

+Remembrances of September 11, 2001, attacks

-The NHL honored the victims of 9/11 by having all players wear a patch on their jerseys, a ribbon sticker on the back of their helmet, as well as a red, white and blue ribbon painted on the ice behind each net, (with the Canadian teams having a red and white ribbon painted on the ice behind either net).
-On September 20, 2001, in the middle of a pre-season game between the Philadelphia Flyers and New York Rangers with both teams tied up 2–2, nine days after the attacks, the game was stopped.
-A message from United States President George W. Bush about the 9/11 attacks was broadcast on the arena video screen.
-After the message, the game did not resume and was declared a 2–2 tie.
+The 2001–02 regular season began less than one month after the September 11 attacks.
+The NHL honored the victims by having all players wear a patch on their jerseys, and a ribbon sticker on the back of their helmet.
+Red, white, and blue ribbons were painted on the ice behind each net at American arenas, and red and white ribbons were painted behind the nets at Canadian arenas.
+On September 20, 2001, in the middle of a pre-season game between the Philadelphia Flyers and New York Rangers with both teams tied up 2–2, nine days after the attacks, the game was stopped so that a national television address by U.S. President George W. Bush about the September 11 attacks could be broadcast on the arena video screen.
+After the end of the television address, the game did not resume and was declared a 2–2 tie.